 Crop production practices are intimately associated with cultural evolution of human beings and have undergone tremendous transformation and development from hunting and gathering stage to modern day intensive field crops production.

-Many crops of significance in Nigeria i.e cassava, maize, sweet potatoes, taro, rice, groundnuts, sugarcane, cocoa and rubber had their origin from other continents but where introduced into Nigeria many years ago.
-In this unit field crops where classified according to their botanical similarities, their uses and some special peculiarities.
+Many crops of significance i.e. cassava, maize, sweet potatoes, taro, rice, groundnuts, sugarcane, cocoa and rubber had their origin from other continents but where introduced many years ago.

 Read Also: The Origin of Cultivated Crops